danilop/amazon-sagemaker-keras-text-classification/README.md

-# AIM410: Build, Train and Deploy ML Models using Amazon SageMaker
+# AIM427-Take an ML from idea to production using Amazon SageMaker

 ## Workshop Lab Guide